tibbsm/CS361/Journal/Reflective_Journal_B.md

 ## Friday, February 15, 2019
 * Lecture 5.2 Design Patterns I

+Today, I watched lecture 5.2, which covered around half of the design patterns that we will cover in this course.
+It was a really great lecture and I was happy to see a lot of patterns that I have been seeing used at my internships.
+The first time I heard about the design patterns at work, I was completely lost and had to scrounge the internet to make sense of the things that my co-workers were talking about.
+With time I learned more about a few of the design patterns such as adapters, observables, and builders.
+I'm happy to learn about the other ones as well since I'm sure that they will come up sooner or later at work.
+The lecture did a great job giving the basic overview of what the design patterns are and what they are used for.
+I will have to do a little research on my own to find out more details on the patterns.

 ## Saturday, February 16, 2019
 * Lecture 5.3 Design Patterns II

 **6.1  Regardless of the method, why are requirements and design documents essential?**

+Regardless of methods, I think that requirements and design documents are essential because they give a clear, actionable direction for the project.
+Without these types of documentation, a project can waver all over the place and not really get anywhere and even end up doing the same work over again becuase of bad planning.
+I belive that documentation like this is absolutely the bare minimum for any serious project.
+Moreover, they do not take too much time especially when you consider how much time and effort you save with some simple plans.

 ## Sunday, February 17, 2019
 **6.2  What are characteristics of a development project (i.e. size, complexity) that would justify using agile methods?**

+I think I went over this in one of my earlier entries, but just to reiterate I think that agile methods are better suited for smaller, less complex projects.
+The benefit of using agile methods is the speed in which you can accomplish project goals.
+However, for larger, more complex projects it doesn't matter how fast you can implement things if you have a poorly designed plan for the project.
+In the case of larger projects, I believe it is better to break up the project into smaller sub-projects and then using the agile method on those smaller projects.

 ## Monday, February 18, 2019
 **6.3  True object-oriented programming applies discipline to the development process.
 How can this create more reliable or trustworthy software?**

+True object-oriented programming come with many necessary and helpful rules when it coming to implementation.
+By its very nature OO programming has the developers make strict rules about how they are going to structure their software.
+While flexibility in code often makes it easier to code projects, it also ends up making messier and harder to maintain code in the long run.